jaheba/trace-trees/README.md

     **Summary**: Profiling just the edges of a CFG (i.e. DAGs (directed acylic graphs)) blurs the actual path taken during execution.
 The authors instead describe an algorithm that adds manageable overhead during tracing (31% over 16% when just recording edges) but delivers accurate results.
 By assigning values to some edges and accumulating these values during execution leads to a unique number which identifies the path taken.

+* **Softare Profiling for Hot Path Prediction: Less is More**; *2000*; Duesterwale, E. Bala, V.

+    **Summary:** The authors show that in dynamic compilation systems path profile accuracy is less important than fast results.
+"Offline profiles are summaries of program behaviour while online profiles are predictions."
+Instead of using path profiles, only potential loop headers have associated counters.
+Also, choosing the right threshold value (called delay in the paper) has an impact on performance and has to balance opportunity costs.

 * **Exploring optimal compilation unit shapes for an embedded just-in-time compiler**; *2000*; Bruening, D. Duesterwald, E.

     **Summary:** Comparison of traces, loops and methods with respect to how much hot code each strategy covers.
 Conclusion: mix of loops and methods, or traces and methods work best, establish a 90/10 rule.